NoahLobbe/AutoCollager/README.md

 ## To Do list
-- [ ] User able to change file name of image
+- [ ] User able to change file name of image (label, entry, button)
-- [ ] User able to change file save destination
+- [ ] User able to change file save destination (label, entry, button)
 - [ ] Run button instead of automatically running
 - [ ] File input list.
 E.g. user can add files one by one if neccessary, which adds a widget with the file name
 - [ ] (Low priority) Figure out how to change task/tool bar icon for program.
 For Version 2.1 using Apple's Automator to run the program does **NOT** allow `tkinter` to change the icon